Arjdroid/the_droid_blog-source_files/content/post/raspberry-pi-nas/index.md

 sudo raspi-config
 ```

 And viola!
 A pseudo command-line text-based G.U.I appears which allows you to configure most of the Raspberry Pi's settings with arrow keys, a spacebar and an enter key.
+I'm skipping the configuration part;

+> ### If you don't know how to configure your Raspberry Pi:
+>
-I'm skipping the configuration part, **if you don't know how to configure your Raspberry Pi**, I highly reccomend that you check out [this](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up) article by the raspberrypi foundation about setting up your Pi, it will be greatly helpful!
+> I highly recommend that you check out **[this](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up)** article by the raspberrypi foundation about setting up your Pi, it will be greatly helpful!

 ## Hard Drive Configuration

-Now, all we have got to do is connect to it via SSH;
+Now, all we have got to do is connect to it via SSH; (**THIS IS ONLY IF YOU DO NOT HAVE A KEYBOARD AND MOUSE AND MONITOR CONNECTED TO THE PI, IF YOU DO HAVE THEM CONNECTED, SKIP THE SSH STEP, YOU CAN PERFORM ALL YOUR COMMANDS ON THE TERMINAL APP IN THE PI**)

 On your own laptop/desktop terminal:

 ```bash
 ssh username@ipa.ddr.ess.opi
 ```

+Remember to replace `username` with your pi's username, most of the time it'll be `pi` and replace `ipa.ddr.ess.opi` with the ip address of your pi, it'll look something like this, `192.168.1.180`, to be sure of what it is, you can access

 And enter your credentials!